Genie (feral child): Childhood

-Upon moving, Genie's father increasingly confined her to the second bedroom in the back of the house while the rest of the family slept in the living room.
+Upon moving, Genie's father increasingly confined Genie to the second bedroom in the back of the house while the rest of the family slept in the living room.
 During the daytime, for approximately 13 hours, he tied her to a child's toilet in a makeshift harness, which he forced her mother to make.
 It was designed to function as a straitjacket, and while in it she wore nothing but a diaper and could only move her extremities.
-At night, he usually tied her into a sleeping bag and placed her in a crib with a metal-screen cover, keeping her arms and legs immobilized, and researchers believed that he sometimes left her on the child's toilet overnight.
-When the family first moved into the house he sometimes allowed her to be in the backyard inside a small playpen, but she reportedly angered him by breaking it down to get out; the people who later worked with her interpreted this to mean she was left alone in it for extended periods of time.
-He soon decided not to allow her outside at all, and kept her entirely confined in the bedroom.
+At night, he usually tied her into a sleeping bag and placed her in a crib with a metal screen cover, keeping her arms and legs immobilized, and researchers believed that he sometimes left her on the child's toilet overnight.
+When the family first moved into the house, he occasionally allowed Genie to be in the backyard inside a small playpen, but she reportedly angered him by breaking it down to get out; the people who later worked with her interpreted this to mean she was left alone and unsupervised in it for extended periods of time.
+He soon decided not to allow her outside at all, and kept her entirely confined to the bedroom.

-Researchers concluded that, if Genie vocalized or made any other noise, her father would beat her with a large plank that he kept in her room.
-To keep her quiet he bared his teeth and growled like a dog at her, and he grew his fingernails out to scratch her.
+Researchers concluded that if Genie vocalized or made any other noise, her father would beat her with a large plank that he kept in her room.
+To keep her quiet, he bared his teeth and growled like a dog at her, and he grew his fingernails out to scratch her.
 If he suspected her of doing something he did not like, he made these noises outside the door and beat her if he believed she had continued to do it, instilling in her an intense and persistent fear of cats and dogs.
 No one definitively discerned the exact reason for his dog-like behavior, although at least one scientist speculated he may have viewed himself as a guard dog and was acting out the role.
 As a result, she learned to make as little sound as possible and to otherwise give no outward expressions.
 She developed a tendency to masturbate in socially inappropriate contexts, leading doctors to consider the possibility that her father had sexually abused her or forced her brother to do so, although they never uncovered definite evidence.